 Did You Know?
 Thomas Jefferson’s Monticello is the only U.S. President’s home that is a UNESCO World Heritage Site.

 The Thomas Jefferson you didn’t get to know in history books comes to life when you tour Monticello.
-He was an architect, lawyer, farmer, and family man, running an impressive plantation.
+He was an architect, lawyer, family man, and farmer, running an impressive plantation.
 There are generally six to eight tour options at Monticello focusing on different aspects, with some being seasonal.
 A Day Pass gets you access to the grounds and gardens, and a tour of the first floor.
 A Behind the Scenes Day Pass lets you go upstairs, all the way to the great Dome Room.
 Tickets start at $29/adult and $10/child 12-18.
 Tours can take anywhere from 45 minutes to 2 hours, depending on tour, but allow for up to a half day to see all of the gardens and grounds, too.

 James Monroe’s Highland